 After the half-time review

-Completed form 5, part 1 and part 2, signed by only one of the committee members (new as of Feb 2023), is sent to the administrative officer for doctoral education, Ingrid Smedberg, postbox on floor 4, LIME.
+Completed form 5, part 1 and part 2, signed by only one of the committee members (new as of Feb 2023), is sent to the administrative officer for doctoral education, Ingrid Smedberg, by email (email@example.com).
 A copy is sent to the doctoral student when it is signed by director of doctoral education.
 The doctoral student should send a copy of the protocol to all supervisors and upload it to the ISP-system (read more above under "Overview").